 My Memphis barbecue sauce recipe is delightfully sweet but not too sweet with a hint of chili, emphasizing why the Memphis style is recognised as being as close as you can get to the prefect all purpose barbecue sauce.

 Made in 30 minutes it's the ideal accompaniment to chopped or pulled pork or chicken.

 What I like about this recipe is the use of onions which when cooked gently add a natural sweetness to any sauce.
 The additional ingredients that sweeten things up are the sugar and molasses so if you prefer a less sweet sauce then you can just ease off on these ingredients a little.

-I have succumbed to using liquid smoke, not an ingredient I like to add to many of my BBQ sauces because to all intense and purposes it is an "articial" flavor enhancer.
-That said, I does add something to the recipe so on this occasion I beg your indulgence.
+I have succumbed to using liquid smoke, not an ingredient I like to add to my BBQ sauces because to all intense and purposes it is an "artificial" flavor enhancer.
+I generally prefer a more natural smokiness with the addition of smoked paprika but as I said at the top, the Memphis barbecue sauce is recognized as that generic all purpose BBQ sauce so on this occasion I beg your indulgence.

 Heat a saucepan over a medium heat, melt the butter and throw in the onions and chillies for about 3-4 mins until the onions turn translucent.
 (You want a medium heat so that the onions don't burn, it's when they turn translucent that the sweetness comes).